superzadeh/ch4n/README.md

 # ch4n

 4chan client built using Meteor + React and Material UI.

-Currently on hold until Meteor 1.3 comes out, which should improve Meteor's testability as well as add NPM support (without all the hackery currently going on).
+Currently on hold until Meteor 1.3 comes out, which should improve Meteor's testability as well. as add NPM support (without all the hackery currently going on).

-# TODO
+## TODO

 - [X] Upgrade to Meteor 1.3
 - [ ] Enable Travis CI
 - [ ] Add freakin tests